-My Tuna-Cheddar Casserole is chalked full of deliciousness while being simple to make.
-Unlike typical tuna casseroles, my recipe is pumped with extra nutrition and fiber from lots of celery, onion and garlic in a velvety, but simple mushroom soup and cheese sauce.
+This tuna bake is chalked full of deliciousness while being simple to make.
+My tuna cheddar casserole recipe is pumped with extra nutrition and fiber from lots of celery, onion and garlic in a velvety, but simple mushroom soup and cheese sauce.

 As I keep telling you, I hate complicated recipes that have too many steps or use hard to find or expensive ingredients.
 You won’t find that here ever.
-I guess that the most work this Tuna-Cheddar Casserole has is peeling and chopping the vegetables.
+I guess that the most work this cheesy casserole with tuna has is peeling and chopping the vegetables.
 After that, you are home free because all that is left is frying those veggies before throwing everything together once you boil and drain your pasta to combine the ingredients.

-When making my Tuna-Cheddar Casserole, a salad and green beans or cooked fresh carrots served alongside for dinner pair nicely with this recipe.
+When making this easy dinner with this creamy and cheesy tuna casserole with pasta and veggies, a salad and green beans or cooked fresh carrots served alongside for dinner pair nicely with this recipe.

 - 1 pound of noodles or your favorite form of pasta

 - 1 can of tuna 5-oz.